 The Bonds are revenue bonds and constitute a limited indebtedness of the Corporation.
 The Bonds are payable as to both principal and interest solely from the income and revenues derived from the leasing of the school building Project financed from the Bond proceeds from the Corporation to the Board.
-The Bonds are secured by a pledge of revenue on and from the school building Project..
+The Bonds are secured by a lien on and pledge of revenue on and from the school building Project; provided, however, said lien and pledge are on parity with a similar lien and pledge securing the Corporation's School Building Revenue Bonds previously issue to finance or refinance the school building(s) which constitute the school building Project (the "Parity Bonds").